-- For a project starting this year (planned: Q2/2019) and being performed in close collaboration with industry (BITMOVIN), we are searching for 8 researchers as follows:
+- For a project (Christian Doppler Pilot Lab ATHENA) starting in October 2019 and to be performed in close collaboration with industry (BITMOVIN), we are still searching for a Post-Doc researcher in the area of video coding for HTTP Adaptive Streaming (HAS).

 In case of interest, please follow the links provided above and apply as described on the separate sites.